andraugust/andraugust.github.io/statmech.md

 U = U_1 + U_2
 $$

 To figure out what happens to $$U_1$$ and $$U_2$$ over time, we need to introduce the concept of a _microstate_.
-A microstate is a complete specification of a system's parts.
-For example, if the system is a gas, its microstate is a list of each atom's position and conjugate momentum.
-In otherwords, it's a point in phase space.
+A microstate is simply the thing that we would have called the system's _state_ if this were classical mechanics or quantum mechanics.
+The reason we don't do that here is because in statistical mechanics there are two types of states---one specifying particle configurations and one specifying macroscopic properties like energy and pressure.
+To disambiguate, the former are called microstates and the latter are called macrostates.

+Representing a microstate is straightforward, at least conceptually.
+If the system is classical, its microstate is a point in phase space $$(\mathbf{x}_1, \mathbf{p}_1, \mathbf{x}_2, \mathbf{p}_2..., \mathbf{x}_N, \mathbf{p}_N)$$.
+If the system is quantum, its microstate is a vector in Hilbert space $$\Psi(\mathbf{x}_1, \mathbf{x}_2, ... \mathbf{x}_N)$$ satisfying whatever Hamiltonian happens to the govern the dynamics.

-With the concept of a microstate in hand, we can state the fundamental assumptions of statistical mechanics:
+With the concept of a microstate in hand, we can now write down the fundamental assumptions of statistical mechanics:

-* Microstates evolve continually
+* Microstates evolve continually (the system isn't frozen---it moves through phase space)
-* Given enough time, a system will explore all of the microstates available to it, spending an equal amount of time in each
+* Given enough time, a system will explore all the microstates available to it, spending an equal amount of time in each
 * If the microstate of a system is measured, each one has an equal probability of being observed

 This last assumption is extremely useful.
 It allows us to write